plaid/react-native-plaid-link-sdk/README.md

 npm install --save react-native-plaid-link-sdk
 ```

+## Versions and release candidates

+We create release candidates (e.g. 7.0.0-rc1) as beta previews for developers.
+These are helpful for customers who either are 1. waiting for a specific fix or 2. extremely eager for specific features.
+They do not hold the same quality guarantee as our official releases, and should NOT be used in production.
+The official releases come ~2 weeks after the first release candidate (rc1).

+The latest stable version is the highest version without the suffix `-rcX`.

 ## Updating from previous versions.

 When upgrading from a previous major version of this library, see the notes [here](./upgrade_notes) for additional instructions.